Vikram (rocket family)

-Vehicle Description

-Vikram I
+Overview

+Skyroot Aerospace has successfully tested Vikram-S, the sounding rocket.
+Vikram-I is currently under development while the heavier launchers of Vikram-II and Vikram-III are proposed.

+Vikram-I

-The Vikram I, first rocket in the series, has three solid fuel-powered stages each with a burn time ranging between 80 and 100 seconds and the final stage is Raman engine.
+The Vikram-I, first rocket in the series, has three solid fuel-powered stages each with a burn time ranging between 80 and 100 seconds and the final stage is Raman engine (Sanskrit, lit. 'enchanting', Namesake: C.V.
+Raman).
 The Raman engine is powered by MMH and NTO liquid fuels in a cluster of four engines that generate 3.4 kN thrust.
 These Raman Engines will be used to do final adjustments in the orbit of the stage.
-Vikram I is designed to lift 290 kg to a 500 km Sun synchronous polar orbit (SSPO) and 480 kg to 45º inclination in a 500 km low Earth orbit (LEO).
+Vikram-I is designed to lift 290 kg to a 500 km Sun synchronous polar orbit (SSPO) and 480 kg to 45º inclination in a 500 km low Earth orbit (LEO).